aospapp/aosp/external/kotlinx.coroutines/docs/coroutines-guide.md

 This is a guide on core features of `kotlinx.coroutines` with a series of examples, divided up into different topics.

-In order to use coroutines as well as follow the examples in this guide, you need to add a dependency on `kotlinx-coroutines-core` module as explained
+In order to use coroutines as well as follow the examples in this guide, you need to add a dependency on the `kotlinx-coroutines-core` module as explained
 [in the project README](../README.md#using-in-your-projects).

 ## Table of contents